Sazerac4/zig_on_stm32/projects/stm32l476_nucleo/blinky_picolibc/README.md

 Then, change `elf.linkSystemLibrary("c");` to `elf.linkSystemLibrary("c_pico");`.

-Now it is compile, however zig code will not benefit of libc implementation.
+Now it is compile, however zig code will not benefit of libc implementation, only the `C` sources files.

 ---